Who We Are

 We come together each weekday in our welcoming, Recovery Community space.
-We spend our days celebrating recovery, healing together, talking, making music, and enjoying a cup of coffee or a meal.
+Our days are spent celebrating recovery, healing together, creating art, making music, and enjoying a cup of coffee or a meal.

 We care about the well-being of our community.
-We are considerate of the thoughts, feelings and beliefs of others.
+We hold space for truth, without shame.

-Our space welcomes vulnerability and meets it with compassion, empathy, inclusivity and respect.
+Our community welcomes vulnerability and meets it with compassion, empathy, trust and inclusivity.